GabrieleGiuseppini/Floating-Sandbox/Building FS on Ubuntu.md

 git checkout v3.1.4
 ```
 ### Building
-We're gonna build wxWidgets in a folder named `my_wx_build` under its checkout root.
-Note that we want to build it for GTK with UNICODE support and static linking, and with support for the PNG image format.
+We're going to build wxWidgets in a folder named `my_wx_build` under its checkout root.

-First of all, we're going to configure the build:
+First of all, we're going to configure the build for GTK, with UNICODE and OpenGL support, stating that we only want static linking:
 ```
 cd ~/git/wxWidgets
 mkdir my_wx_build
 cd my_wx_build
 ../configure --disable-shared --with-gtk=3 --with-libpng --with-libxpm --without-libjpeg --without-libtiff --without-expat --disable-pnm --disable-gif --disable-pcx --disable-iff --with-opengl --prefix=${HOME}/fs_libs/wxWidgets --exec_prefix=${HOME}/fs_libs/wxWidgets --disable-tests --disable-rpath
 ```
 The output of the last `configure` step should look like this:
 ```